stergios97/synthetic-conversational-data-diabetes-management/README.md

 This repository contains the code, data, and supporting materials for the paper **"A Synthetic Conversational Dataset for Type 2 Diabetes Management"**, submitted to **LREC 2026**.

 The repository includes:
-- Persona bio descriptions and synthetic conversations
+- **Synthetic Data**: Persona biographies and multi-turn patient–agent conversations, along with the prompts used for their generation.
-- Annotation schema and instructions
+- **Annotation Resources**: The complete SPO annotation schema, detailed annotation guidelines, and the annotated datasets (train, validation, and test splits).
-- Conversational Triple Extraction (CTE) code and baseline models
+- **Conversational Triple Extraction (CTE)**: Source code and baseline models for rule-based, prompt-based, and fine-tuned approaches.
-- SPACEQ questionnaire and rating rubric for human-based evaluation
+- **Evaluation Materials**: The SPACEQ questionnaire and corresponding rating rubric used for LLM- and expert-based evaluation of dialogue quality.

 To ensure anonymity for review, all identifying information (authors, affiliations, and institutional details) has been removed.